TerryRuskoski/terryruskoski.github.io/case-studies/index.md

 I approach complex problems by looking at the system as a whole: where information flow breaks down, where coordination fails, and where unnecessary friction slows progress.
 Improving those systems isn’t something I was trained to do—it’s simply how I think.

-The case studies below highlight examples across research and operational environments where I redesigned workflows to improve reliability, coordination, and sustainability.
-Each reflects a consistent approach: diagnosing how a system fails, identifying what’s missing, and designing solutions that work in practice—not just in theory.
+The case studies below span scientific research, education, program design, and operations, highlighting situations where I improved workflows, coordination, and system performance.
+Each reflects the same underlying approach: understanding how the system is actually functioning, identifying the gap between intent and reality, and designing solutions that work in practice—not just in theory.

 ## [Case Study #1: Beamtime Coordination System Redesign](/case-studies/beamtime-coordination/)